Council of Chalcedon: Consequences: Chalcedonian Schism

-The divisions in the Church weakened the Byzantine Empire's eastern provinces and helped eased the subsequent Sassanian and Arab invasions.
+The divisions in the Church weakened the Byzantine Empire's eastern provinces and helped ease the subsequent Sassanian and Arab invasions.

-Justinian I attempted to bring those monks who still rejected the decision of the Council of Chalcedon into communion with the greater church.
+Justinian I attempted to bring those monks who still rejected the decision of the Council of Chalcedon into communion with the Chalcedonian church.
 The exact time of this event is unknown, but it is believed to have been between 535 and 548.
-St Abraham of Farshut was summoned to Constantinople and he chose to bring with him four monks.
-Upon arrival, Justinian summoned them and informed them that they would either accept the decision of the council or lose their positions.
+Abraham of Farshut was summoned to Constantinople and chose to bring with him four monks.
+Upon arrival, Justinian summoned them and informed them that they could either accept the decision of the council or lose their positions.
 Abraham refused to entertain the idea.
 Theodora tried to persuade Justinian to change his mind, seemingly to no avail.
 Abraham himself stated in a letter to his monks that he preferred to remain in exile rather than subscribe to a faith contrary to that of Athanasius.
-They were not alone, and the non-Chalcedon churches compose Oriental Orthodoxy, with the Church of Alexandria as their primus inter pares.
+They were not alone, and the non-Chalcedon churches compose Oriental Orthodoxy, with the Patriarch of Alexandria as their primus inter pares.
 Only in recent years has a degree of rapprochement between Chalcedonian Christians and the Oriental Orthodox been seen.

 Oriental Orthodox view

-Several Oriental Orthodox Church historians have viewed the council as a dispute with the Church of Rome over precedence among the various patriarchal sees.
-Coptic sources, both in Coptic and in Arabic, suggest that questions of political and ecclesiastical authority exaggerated differences between the two professions of faith.

-The Copts consistently repudiate the Western identification of Alexandrine Christianity with the Eutychianism which originated in Constantinople and which they have always regarded as a flagrant heresy (monophysitism) since it declared the complete absorption of Christ's manhood in his single divine nature whereas the Copts clearly upheld the doctrine of the two natures, divine and human — mystically united in one (miaphysitism) without confusion, corruption, or change.
-As a strictly traditional church, its religious leaders have sought biblical justification for this interpretation of the Nicean Creed and the Cyrilian formula, but meanwhile have restricted the substance of their variance to interpretation.
+Plenty of Oriental Orthodox theologians, saints and modern clergy have affirmed that a real difference in the confessions of faith has taken place.
+Modern Coptic Orthodox Christians profess to be Miaphysites.
+This is reflected in the daily liturgical prayer “Christ's divinity parted not from His humanity, not for a single moment nor a twinkling of an eye".